Franciszek Latinik: Biography

 After Poland gained independence in the second half of 1918, he joined the Polish Army.
 From November 1918 to January 1919 he was the commander of garrison Zamość and then the Military District in Cieszyn.
-In January 1919, he commanded the Polish troops during the Polish-Czechoslovak War with the Czech forces over Cieszyn Silesia, stopping the enemy offensive.
-On May 22, 1919 he was appointed commander of the Cieszyn Front of the South-West Front and on 30 May 1919 he was appointed commander of the 6th Infantry Division.
-From October 13, 1919 to March 1920, he commanded the 7th Infantry Division and at the same time ilesian Front.
+In January 1919, he commanded the Polish troops during the Polish-Czechoslovak War with the Czech forces over Cieszyn Silesia, stabilizing the front.
+On May 22, 1919, he was appointed commander of the Cieszyn Front of the South-West Front and on 30 May 1919 he was appointed commander of the 6th Infantry Division.
+From October 13, 1919, to March 1920, he commanded the 7th Infantry Division and at the same time ilesian Front.
 By the decision of the Chief Commander of November 23, 1919, he was appointed Lieutenant General on December 1, 1919.
 From February to August 1920 he was a representative of the Polish Army in the Border and Plebiscite Commission in Cieszyn.

 On August 5, 1920, in the face of Red Army pushing west, just few days before Battle of Warsaw, Latinik was appointed Military Governor of Warsaw by the Chief Commander Józef Piłsudski.
 The main task of the Governor was to fortify the Modlin–Zegrze–Warsaw triangle.
 The Governor was supervising local civil and military authorities and had the right to appoint civilians for war benefits and to give local administrative authorities instructions on security, public order and peace.
 The Governor's adjutants could have arrested all suspected persons, regardless of their military rank and position.
 Evacuation of military and civilian institutions was prepared in the event of the collapse of defense of the Warsaw pretext.
 The Governorate also dealt with food supplies for the city and set maximum prices for groceries in order to prevent speculation.
 At the same time Latinik served as the commander of the 1st Polish Army, repelling the Bolshevik blow to the city.
 He took part in the fights in the Northern Front, among others in Battle of Radzymin.